 It’s your mobile office and your local advertising unit for promoting your products and services.
 So all businesses, large or small, new or old, need the right vehicle with the right specifications.

 We also know it’s an expensive outlay, and for many, buying a van outright with the latest technology simply isn’t an option.
 That’s where the advantages of business vehicle leasing offers come in.

-Whether you’re an established business trying out leasing for the first time, or a new start-up business, you’ll probably want to know more about the way leasing works, how to get the best lease deals and how it may be the right choice for you:
+Whether you’re an established business trying out leasing for the first time, or a new start-up business, you’ll probably want to know more about the way leasing works, how to get the best lease deals, and how it may be the right choice for you:

 OK, so that all sounds really simple, and it is – but there are a few other requirements you should know before collection.

 Leasing companies want to know that you can pay regularly and on time.
-This is subject to an application process which involves a credit check, both on the company and often (but not always) on you as a company director.
+This is subject to an application process that involves a credit check, both on the company and often (but not always) on you as a company director.
 The credit criteria applied will depend on the finance company approached for your new van.
-If you are unsure of your credit score, you can use free tools made available by ClearScore, Experian and others to check.
+If you are unsure of your credit score, you can use free tools made available by ClearScore, Experian, and others to check.

 So some questions about your financial history will be asked.
 Start-ups and new businesses often find this isn’t quite as straightforward as for a well-established business with years of trading history under their belt.